-1/2 Unit Jazz Band is open to advanced instrumentalists in grades 9-12 interested in playing and developing their skills in various forms and styles of jazz and American popular music (rock, funk, etc.).
-Performances include two formal concerts per semester with music chosen to present a variety of styles, cultures, and time periods, and occasional service functions for Westminster events.
-Through classroom and individual work, students rehearse music, participate in in-depth listening, complete transcriptions from recordings, and study improvisation.
+Lab Band is open to advanced instrumentalists in grades 9-12 interested in playing and developing their skills in various forms of American popular music (jazz, rock, pop, hip hop, funk, country, etc.).
+Performances include two formal concerts per semester with music chosen to present a variety of styles, cultures, and periods, and occasional service functions for Westminster events, such as Pep events, Open House, and Black History Month.
+Through work in small and large groups, students rehearse, participate in in-depth listening, create covers of music from recordings and written materials, and study improvisation.
 Daily individual practice is expected.
-Jazz band meets three times a week before school during the "0" hour beginning at 7:10 a.m.
+Lab band meets on Monday, Tuesday, and Friday before school during the "0" hour beginning at 7:10 a.m.

-Key Texts: David Baker, Jazz Improvisation: A Comprehensive Method for All Musicians, Rev. Ed.; MusicFirst subscription, various apps (paid through student account)
+Key Texts: MusicFirst subscription, various apps (paid through student account)